About Joey Arrington Speed Sport

 Buddy does not credit his hard work to his success as much as he credits his friends’ efforts.
 “Sis”, Sam and Brenda Leash, and Jim and Phyllis Willard are high on Buddy’s thank list, as well at Bob Switzer and members of his family.
 These folks, and many more over the years, allowed Buddy to stay in racing and get to as many events as possible with his Mopar cars, for as long as he raced.
 Help for Buddy included packing and preparing food for race days, making travel arrangements, and Switzer even set Buddy up with cars and crews in far away events like California and Canada.

+The money that supported the blue and red No. 67 came from Buddy’s various occupations.
+At times over his career Buddy was a Chrysler car dealer, a property manager, and a Union 76 service station owner.
+However, no job generated as much interest, or as much notoriety, as bootlegging moonshine in rural, southern Virginia.
 If you were a driver in the South and needed to supplement your income, you knew what to do.
 He knew the risks, but racing was at stake.
 He collected the famous Franklin County ‘white lightning’, and ran it across county and state lines.
 On his last run, in November of 1969, he started out from Martinsville and headed east on Virginia’s route 58 to Burlington, North Carolina.
 He had not been in the bootlegging business for long, and he was nervous, and drove cautiously.
 The police pulled him over and arrested him, not even 20 miles from where he had started.
 The Chief Magistrate for the 22nd Judicial District of Virginia, James ‘Pops’ Osborne, let him leave jail that night, after Buddy promised to appear before him the next day.
 Buddy did as he promised, as usual, and came to courthouse prepared to pay for his crime.
 (Buddy is still friendly with ‘Pops’ to this day, and he recently bought back the car he drove that night).

 Buddy is not proud of the incident, and does not talk about it, simply stating, “I paid my fine and didn’t do it anymore.”
 However, in those days, the racing community was still deep-rooted in southern, country traditions, so his occupation, and subsequent legal problems gave him more credibility with the other drivers.
 He recalls being welcomed back to the racing fold with more pats-on-the-back and camaraderie than in years past.
 As he puts it, “It was like I was Junior Johnson.”